Re-boot your differential differential advantage.

 CSO COO, Advanced Technology and Systems business

-A Kick-start market opportunity assessment, brand building, positioning and value proposition development programmes was run that uncovered emerging and rapidly developing ADAS and autonomous vehicle eco-systems.
+A Kick-start market opportunity assessment, brand building, positioning and value proposition development programme was run that uncovered emerging and rapidly developing ADAS and autonomous vehicle eco-systems.
 Several of the eco-systems for OEM's, Tier 1, new infrastructure and communications companies were mapped in detail.
 Decision making units, buying preferences and buying behaviours of target accounts were analysed in detail to identify multi-account positioning and quantified development opportunities.
 Special attention was paid to specific key account navigation and the differential advantage our client could offer within quickly evolving macro and micro mobility eco-systems.

 Learning and outcomes